microstub/microstub.github.io/_posts/2020-12-11-mono-dot-net-injection.md

 method Load within the namespace Test and class Test (Test::Test::Load).

-Load has the following signature: `public  static  void  Load()` The stager may be compiled with: `gcc -fpic -shared stager.cpp -o stager.so`
+Load has the following signature: `public  static  void  Load()` The stager may be compiled with: `gcc -fpic -shared stager.cpp -o stager.so`.

 In order to inject the stager into the target process you may use any standard linux shared library